joaorfp/joaorfp/README.md

 I have been in touch with coding since I was 11 years old, when I had HTML classes.
 Nowadays I am a Full-Stack Software Engineer.

-* 🌍  I'm based in Alfenas, MG
+* 🌍  I'm based in Santa Rita do Sapucaí, MG
 * ✉️  You can contact me at [joaorfp.dev@gmail.com](mailto:joaorfp.dev@gmail.com)
-* 🧠  I'm learning Python and PHP
+* 🧠  Currently coursing Software Engineering at INATEL
 -----------------
 ### Skills
 <div align="center">